Blackymas/NSPanel_HA_Blueprint/docs/howto.md

      ```
    - Flash your device.
 It will use the current password for this flash and will inform your device to start using the new password for the next OTA.
    - When your device starts, **remove the lines above**.
-   - Find the `wifi_password` key in the `substitutions` area (usually at the beginning of the file) and change it to your new Wi-Fi password.
+   - Find the `wifi_ssid` and `wifi_password` key in the `substitutions` area (usually at the beginning of the file) and change it to your new Wi-Fi password.
+If that is point to `!secret`, you will have to edit it in your `secrets.yaml` file instead.
    - Flash your device again with the updated YAML.
-It will use the current Wi-Fi to connect to your device and the new Wi-Fi password as the OTA password, then will inform your device to connect to the Wi-Fi with the new password.
+It will use the current Wi-Fi to connect to your device and the new Wi-Fi password as the OTA password, then will inform your device to connect to the Wi-Fi with the new settings.

-3. **Update Wi-Fi Password in Your Access Point**
+3. **Update Wi-Fi Settings in Your Access Point**

 #### Important Notes
-- The device will still be using the old Wi-Fi password for this update.
-If you've already changed your Wi-Fi network password, this step will fail.
+- The device will still be using the old Wi-Fi settings for this update.
+If you've already changed your Wi-Fi network settings, this step will fail.
 - **Troubleshooting: Unable to Connect via Wi-Fi**
-  - If your device cannot connect to Wi-Fi due to a password change, you will need to flash the device via a serial connection.
+  - If your device cannot connect to Wi-Fi due to a password or SSID change, you will need to flash the device via a serial connection.
   - Connect your device to your computer using a USB-to-Serial adapter.
   - Use the ESPHome flasher tool to upload the new configuration.
   - In this case, don't worry about the OTA password, as it's not required when flashing via serial.

 #### Verify the Update
-- Once the new configuration is uploaded, your device should automatically connect to your Wi-Fi network with the new password.
+- Once the new configuration is uploaded, your device should automatically connect to your Wi-Fi network with the new settings.
 - Verify that OTA updates are working with the new password.

 #### Additional Tips